WV e-Directive Registry FAQs

 You can always request forms directly from the e-Directive Registry by completing a Release of Information request (linked below) and submitting it to the WVCEOLC offices Monday through Friday 8:30 AM - 4:00 PM.
 Requests will only be completed during business hours.

-Release of Information Request for Health Care Providers
+Release of Information Request for Health Care Clinicians

-No. All powers of the MPOA representative and Health Care surrogate end upon the patient's death.
-Deceased patients' documents are also no longer available for health care providers following the patient's death.
+No. All powers of the MPOA representative and Health Care surrogate end upon the individual's death.
+Deceased individuals' documents are also no longer available for health care clinicians following the individual's death.

 I want to remove my documents from the e-Directive Registry.
 How do I do that?